shaiperson/shaiperson.github.io/_posts/2022-02-15-plug-play-worker-pattern-1.md

 ## What's Next

 In the following article in the series, we implement the initial design using Python.
-That will serve as a basis for implementing the complete pattern in the third and final part.
+That implementation will then serve as a basis for applying the complete pattern in the third and final part.

-And yes, I know what you're thinking.
-Your hopes will be realized: there _is_ an actual meme classifier in the next article for you to mess around with.
+And to address your main concern: yes, there _is_ an actual meme classifier in the next article for you to mess around with.

 <br />